 Eating Oatmeal for Weight Loss

 Oatmeal is an excellent weight loss food because of its fiber content.
 The insoluble fiber contained in oatmeal slows digestion and helps you feel full for longer, and the cholesterol-lowering soluble fiber may help burn belly fat.
-Researchers at Wake Forest Baptist Medical Center found that diets higher in soluble fiber were associated significantly with lower accumulation of belly fat over time.
+In a September 2012 study published in Obesity, researchers at Wake Forest Baptist Medical Center found that diets higher in soluble fiber were associated significantly with lower accumulation of belly fat over time.
 Choose old-fashioned oats or quick oats rather than packaged instant oatmeal, which has added salt and sugar.
 Sweeten your oatmeal with a drizzle of maple syrup or honey and top it with fresh fruit.

 Finish With a Healthy Dinner

 Oatmeal and yogurt should keep you satisfied throughout the day, but don't ruin your plan by overindulging at dinner.
 Choose a sensible dinner consisting of a lean protein source, several servings of non-starchy veggies, and a small serving of a starch or whole grain.
 For example, a 4-ounce grilled chicken breast with 1 cup of steamed broccoli, a small baked sweet potato and a lettuce salad or a 5-ounce grilled salmon fillet served with 1 cup of roasted asparagus and 2/3-cup brown rice are healthy dinners that will keep your weight loss on track.
 Aim for a 500- to 700-calorie dinner, depending on your activity level.

 Read more: The Best Way to Lose Weight in One Month